auth0/auth0-spring-security-api/README.md

 `auth0.signingAlgorithm` - This is signing algorithm to verify signed JWT token.
 Use `HS256` or `RS256`.

-`auth0.publicKeyPath` - This is the path location to the public key stored locally on disk / inside your application War file WEB-INF directory.
+`auth0.publicKeyPath` - This is the path location to the public key stored locally on disk / inside your application War file.
 Should always be set when using `RS256`.

 ### Extending Auth0SecurityConfig